PawanRajwar/GUI_TO_DO_LIST/README.md

 - Due Date Picker: The DateEntry widget from tkcalendar allows users to pick only valid dates.

 - Priority Dropdown: Users select a priority level (High, Medium, Low) from a dropdown menu, allowing for organized task sorting.

+### 4. Task Deletion and Clear Functionality:
+- Delete Task: A task selected in the Listbox can be deleted by clicking "Delete Task."
+This action updates the Listbox display and automatically saves changes.

+- Clear All Tasks: The "Clear All" button removes all tasks after confirming, ensuring that no data is accidentally cleared.